Gökhan Açıkkollu: Legal process and UN ruling

+Constitutional Court ruling

+On 30 July 2025, the Constitutional Court of Turkey ruled on the individual application filed by Açıkkollu's wife, Tülay Açıkkollu (full name: Mümüne Açıkkollu).
+The court found violations of the right to life and the prohibition of torture and ill-treatment, in both their substantive and procedural aspects.

 Testimony linking death to police official

 In a hearing at the Istanbul 29th High Criminal Court concerning the coup night events at the Istanbul Gendarmerie Command, a defendant, N.K., testified that then-anti-terror police chief of the Vatan Police Center who is Kayhan Ay tortured him.
 N.K. stated that Ay told him: "Do you know the diabetic teacher?
 He died in my hands.
 I was the first to perform CPR.
 Your end will be the same if you don't speak."
 The teacher referenced was identified as Gökhan Açıkkollu.

 Legacy and memorial

 Gökhan Açıkkollu’s glasses displayed at the Tenkil Museum.

 Gökhan Açıkkollu became one of the first and most prominent symbolic figures of the purges.
 The Tenkil Memorial Center dedicated a page to him, and his personal effects, including his broken glasses, are exhibited as part of a museum display documenting victims of alleged state violence.
 His case is frequently cited by human rights organizations as an example of alleged impunity and injustice during the state of emergency.

 In later years, the case of Gökhan Açıkkollu continued to be raised in the Turkish Parliament.
 Member of Parliament Ömer Faruk Gergerlioğlu criticized the circumstances of his death and referred to him as a victim of injustice during a parliamentary commission session.

 In 2023, a musical tribute video was published on YouTube titled "Gökhan'ıma Mektup", featuring a letter written and voiced by his wife, Tülay Açıkkollu.
 The video combined her text with the song "13 Gece" by Süvari Öztürk from his 2022 album Enkaz.